tobias-reese/timeular-api/docs/TimeTrackingActivitiesApi.md

 Create an Activity

-With this endpoint you can create a new Activity.
+With this endpoint, you can create a new Activity.
 It should have name and color.
-Name doesn't have to be unique.
-You can also provide Integration to which Activity will belong (`zei` by default, which means no special Integration).
-You can obtain list of enabled Integrations by making `GET` request to `/api/v1/integrations`.
+A Name doesn't have to be unique.
+You can also, provide an Integration to which the Activity will belong to (`zei` is the default value, which means no special Integration).
+You can obtain list of enabled Integrations by making `GET` request to `/api/v2/integrations`.

 ### Example
 ```python